 A retailer can also offer market contracts that have different terms and conditions to standard retail contracts (for example, discounts on the bill if the customer pays early or pays by direct debit).
-While prices under market contracts are generally lower than standing offer prices, their terms and conditions often mean they offer fewer protections to customers.
+While prices under market contracts are generally lower than standing offer prices, the terms and conditions of such contracts often mean they offer fewer protections to customers.